 Like bitcoin, JPM Coin runs on an underlying blockchain that records and validates transactions.
 This is a digital database that keeps track of who owns what within JPM Coin’s network of users.

-When a customer wants to make an instant payment to another JPMorgan customer, they redeem the tokens with JPMorgan, which then credits and debits the customers’ respective accounts.
+When a customer wants to make an instant payment to another JPMorgan Chase customer, they redeem the tokens with JPMorgan Chase, which then credits and debits the customers’ respective accounts.